Alvearie/hri-mgmt-api/README.md

 ## CI/CD
 Since this application must be deployed using IBM Functions in an IBM Cloud account, there isn't a way to launch and test the API & actions locally.
 So, we have set up GitHub actions to automatically deploy every branch in its own IBM Function's namespace in our IBM cloud account and run integration tests.
 They all share common Elastic Search and Event Streams instances.
 Once it's deployed, you can perform manual testing with your namespace.
 You can also use the IBM Functions UI or IBM Cloud CLI to modify the actions or API in your namespace.
 When the GitHub branch is deleted, the associated IBM Function's namespace is also automatically deleted.

+### Releases
+Releases are created by creating GitHub tags, which triggers a build that packages everything into a Docker image to deploy the Management API.
+See [docker/README.md](docker/README.md) for more details.

 ### Docker image build
-Images are published on every `develop` branch build with the tag `<branch>-timestamp`.
+Images are published on every `develop` branch build with the tag `develop-timestamp`.

 ## Code Overview

 ### IBM Function Actions - Golang Mains
 For each API endpoint, there is a Golang executable packaged into an IBM Function's 'action' to service the requests.
 There are several `.go` files in the base `src/` directory, one for each action and no others, each of which defines `func main()`.
 If you're familiar with Golang, you might be asking how there can be multiple files with different definitions of `func main()`.
 The Makefile takes care of compiling each one into a separate executable, and each file includes a [Build Constraint](https://golang.org/pkg/go/build/#hdr-Build_Constraints) to exclude it from unit tests.
 This also means these files are not unit tested and thus are kept as small as possible.
 Each one sets up any required clients and then calls an implementation method in a sub package.
-They also use `common.actionloopmin.Main()` to implement the OpenWhisk [action loop protocol](https://github.com/apache/openwhisk-runtime-go/blob/main/docs/ACTION.md).
+They also use `common.actionloopmin.Main()` to implement the OpenWhisk [action loop protocol](https://github.com/apache/openwhisk-runtime-go/blob/master/docs/ACTION.md).

 The compiled binaries have to be named `exec` and put in a zip file.
 Additionally, a `exec.env` file has to be included, which contains the name of the docker container to use when running the action.
 All the zip files are written to the `build` directory when running `make`.